ingridevv/fylo-frontend/README.md

-# Fylo Front End Web
+# 🚀 Fylo Front-End Web Project

-**Fylo** is a cloud-storage company that offers users a secure and centralized web location to store and access their files from anywhere.
-The platform emphasizes a seamless and engaging user experience.

-The Front End is a solution to the [Fylo dark theme landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-dark-theme-landing-page-5ca5f2d21e82137ec91a50fd).
+**Fylo** is a sleek, dark-themed landing page for a fictional cloud storage service that offers secure and centralized access to your files — anytime, anywhere.
+This responsive front-end build reflects modern design principles, accessibility, and interactive UI components, and was crafted as a solution to the [Fylo dark theme landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-dark-theme-landing-page-5ca5f2d21e82137ec91a50fd).

 ## Table of contents